w3f/polkadot-wiki/docs/general/thousand-validators.md

 {{ polkadot: **Entrance to the Polkadot program requires a rank of 25 or higher in the Kusama program.**
 Attaining a rank of 25 usually takes around two months.
 The leaderboard is available [here](https://thousand-validators.kusama.network/#/leaderboard).
-In order to apply to the Polkadot 1KV program, set up your Polkadot node to adhere to the [requirements](#requirements) below and fill in the [application form](https://forms.gle/LTCze7fJvqQinPqx6).
+In order to apply to the Polkadot 1KV programme, set up your Polkadot node to adhere to the [requirements](#requirements) below and fill in the [application form](https://forms.gle/LTCze7fJvqQinPqx6).
 You will hear back from the team shortly. :polkadot }}

-{{ kusama: In order to apply to the Kusama 1KV program, set up your node to adhere to the requirements below and fill in the [application form](https://forms.gle/dZkWrGWCNG3ENVCfA).
+{{ kusama: In order to apply to the Kusama 1KV programme, set up your node to adhere to the requirements below and fill in the [application form](https://forms.gle/dZkWrGWCNG3ENVCfA).
 The process of review and addition is a manual one; you'll be invited to the 1KV Kusama channel and added to the leaderboard, if accepted. :kusama }}

 #### Requirements